implydata/druid-datagenerator/README.md

 Emitters are record generators that output records as specified in the emitter description.
 Each state employs a single emitter, but the same emitter may be used by many states.

-The config file has the following format:
+The config JSON has the following format:

 ```
 {
-  "target": {...},
   "emitters": [...],
   "interarrival": {...},
   "states": [...]
 }
 ```

-The _target_ object describes the output destination.
 The _emitters_ list is a list of record generators.
 The _interarrival_ object describes the inter-arrival times (i.e., inverse of the arrival rate) of entities to the state machine
 The _states_ list is a description of the state machine